We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 5

-Whenever I see just one review of a fragrance, I feel almost compelled to test out whether the fragrance in question is blowing the same horn for me or whether it is behaving in a contrary way and I have to "rush to the rescue" if my initial tasting is not too positive.
-Just like in a good debating society, where both sides are given the space to put forward their arguments so that they can then form their own opinions.
-Yes, of course, the comparison is a bit off (skin chemistry and personal preferences and all that) but somehow I have to justify my crusade for Miller Harris :)
+Whenever I see just a review of a fragrance, I feel almost compelled to test whether said fragrance resonates with me or behaves contrary, and if my initial tasting isn’t too positive, I must rush to its "aid."
+Like in a good debating club, where both sides are given the space to present their arguments, allowing one to form a better opinion.
+Sure, the comparison is a bit flawed (skin chemistry and personal preferences and all), but somehow I have to justify my crusade for Miller Harris :)

-All the MH fragrances I have tested so far are not silage monsters.
-Which is absolutely fine with me!
+All the MH fragrances I’ve tested so far share the trait of not being sillage monsters.
+Which is absolutely fine by me!

-There is no sign of the yellowish, withered parkland with a hint of rotten fruit in my home.
-Rather a green English lawn, perfectly trimmed with nail scissors, at the edge of which someone has planted a bed of Mediterranean herbs and a few white flowers.
-On a wooden bench, a woman wraps herself in a white fleece blanket (it's only May, so the wind is still a bit fresh) - anyone remember the final scene in the movie 'Notting Hill'?
-Exactly like that!
-Sipping the ice-cold, home-made orange soda (the kind that was poured over my shirt at the beginning), I enjoy the play of light falling through the leaves of the trees.
-Oh that was something, I'm not Julia Roberts.
+From the yellowish, withered park landscape with a hint of rotten fruit, I see nothing but green.
+Rather, it’s a perfectly trimmed green English lawn, on the edge of which someone has planted a bed of Mediterranean herbs and a few white flowers.
+On a wooden bench, a woman wraps herself in a white fluffy blanket (it’s only May, so the wind is still a bit chilly) - does anyone remember the final scene in the movie 'Notting Hill'?
+Just like that!
+Sipping the ice-cold homemade orange lemonade (the kind someone poured over my shirt at the beginning), I enjoy the play of light filtering through the leaves of the trees.
+Oh, that was something, I’m not Julia Roberts after all.

-I don't smell fig, nor tuberose (*irks*) - let's agree on a delicate white, indefinable creamy note.
-Towards the end, the fragrance becomes a bit more feminine in my eyes thanks to the all-time favorite musk/cashmere duo, but it's basically a great fresh unisex perfume.
-When the trees turn green in April/May and the whole of nature explodes (let's ignore the stupid pollen) - the note is perfectly captured here.
+I don’t smell fig, nor tuberose (*ew*) - let’s agree on a delicate white, indefinable cream note.
+As it develops, the fragrance becomes a tad more feminine in my eyes due to the all-time favorite duo of musk/cashmere, but fundamentally, it’s a great fresh unisex perfume.
+When in April/May the trees burst into green and nature explodes (let’s quickly ignore the pesky pollen) - that note is beautifully represented here.

-Green freshies only have one glaring disadvantage: they don't usually last very well/long.
-Even galbanum and the musk/woody bag of tricks don't help much.
-After 3-4 hours I have to look for the scent on my skin, on clothes - as almost always - better.
-But since I like to wear this type of perfume in spring/summer anyway, I'm willing to forgive this lack of performance, as it is also wearable in warmer weather.
+Green freshies have one glaring disadvantage: they usually don’t last particularly well/long.
+Galbanum and the musk/wood trick box don’t help much either.
+After 3-4 hours, I have to search for the fragrance on my skin, on clothing - as almost always - it’s better.
+But since I like to wear this type of perfume in spring/summer anyway, I kindly overlook this performance weakness; it’s also well-suited for warmer weather.

-PS: And while we're on the subject of London park tips: I recommend Battersea Park south of the Thames.
-Good Omen fans will even recognize a filming location from the first season there ('the bandstand')
+PS: And since we were already on London park tips: I recommend Battersea Park south of the Thames.
+Good Omen fans will even recognize a filming location from the first season ('the bandstand')

 0 Comments